 Figure 1.
 Roller used for land rolling crops

 It is best to land roll soon after seeding, as long as soil erosion risks are low.
 Where land is prone to blowing, land rolling after peas or lentils have emerged is the best overall balance between what is best for the land and what is good for the crop.

 Post-emergence rolling on peas should be done when the crop is at the 2- to 3-node stage.
 With lentils, the rolling should be completed before the crop passes the 7-node stage.

 Land rolling does the least damage to crops if completed when soil and leaves are both dry.
 In most cases, rolling in the afternoon or when the crop is slightly wilted is the best time to roll after crop emergence.

-Experience suggests that, for pushing rocks back into the soil and for smoothing out the soil surface, empty rollers are as effective as rollers that are half full or full of water ballast.
+For pushing rocks back into the soil and for smoothing out the soil surface, empty rollers are as effective as rollers that are half-full or full of water ballast.

 - Delay land rolling if the crop is stressed by heat, drought, frost or herbicide application.
 Rolling is hard on an emerged crop so it is best to not add another stress to a crop that is already suffering from environmental conditions or other management practices.

-- Minimize double rolling.
-Consider rolling a field round and round rather than back and forth to keep from over-packing turnaround areas.
+- Consider rolling a field round and round rather than back and forth to keep from over-packing turnaround areas.